25 Famous Shoe Brand Logos: Beyond the Swoosh

 The star-in-a-circle mark is pure Americana.
 It’s been on the ankle of the Chuck Taylor All-Star for over a century.
 It’s less a logo and more a badge of honour, a piece of cultural history that screams authenticity.

-- Entrepreneur's Takeaway: Consistency is your most powerful branding tool.
+- Entrepreneur’s Takeaway: Consistency is your most powerful branding tool.
 Converse didn’t change its logo every five years to chase trends.
-It stuck with it, and now that logo is the trend.
+It stuck, and now that logo is the trend.

-- Entrepreneur's Takeaway: Don't be afraid of a simple wordmark.
-A clean, well-chosen font can communicate your brand's ethos—utilitarian, premium, or playful—without extra graphics.
+- Entrepreneur’s Takeaway: Don’t be afraid of a simple wordmark.
+A clean, well-chosen font can effectively communicate your brand’s ethos—utilitarian, premium, or playful—without the need for additional graphics.
 A solid logo design starts with solid typography.

 10. Supreme: The Futura Box Logo